IMHitesh/flutter_inapp_purchase_plus/README.md

 }
 ```

-## Example

-Direct to [example readme](example/README.md) which is just a `cp` from example project.
-You can test this in real example project.

 ## ProGuard

 If you have enabled proguard you will need to add the following rules to your `proguard-rules.pro`